UniversalDependencies/docs/_ga/dep/xcomp-pred.md

 xcomp:pred(fuair, folamh)
 ~~~

 Note that the secondary predicate can also attach either to the verbal noun of verbs other than the substantive verb _bí_ (to be) or to a noun.
-In the case of an adjectival secondary predicate attaching to a noun, note that the adjective in question does not agree with the noun in terms of gender or number.

 D'fhéadfadh imreoir nó dhó seal a chaitheamh <b>díomhaoin</b> ón imirt dá bharr. `Some players could spend <b>a while</b> off the pitch because of it'